HfMT-ZM4/Quintet.net/README.md

 # Support
 For help on how to use the software, please refer to the Quintet.net home page at http://www.quintet.net.
-Questions can be directed to hajdu@musikhochschule-hamburg.de.
+Questions can be directed to georg.hajdu@hfmt-hamburg.de.

 # Software Download